streemtech/docker-postfix/README.md

 ## Architectures

 Available for all your favourite architectures.
 Run in your server cluster.
 Run it on your Raspberry Pi 4.
-Run it on your acient Pentium or an old Beaglebone.
+Run it on your ancient Pentium or an old Beaglebone.
 The following architectures are supported: `linux/386`, `linux/amd64`, `linux/arm/v6`, `linux/arm/v7`, `linux/arm64` and `linux/ppc64le`.

 ## Configuration options